coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Note that the order of evaluation of application is *not* specified and is implementation-dependent, as in OCaml.

-We recall that the `Proofview.tactic` monad is essentially a IO monad together with backtracking state representing the proof state.
+We recall that the `Proofview.tactic` monad is essentially an IO monad together with backtracking state representing the proof state.

 Intuitively a thunk of type :n:`unit -> 'a` can do the following: